cornell-cs5220-f15/cornell-cs5220-f15.github.io/syllabus.md

 For more information, see Cornell's
 [Code of Academic Integrity](http://cuinfo.cornell.edu/Academic/AIC.html).

-All work will be public on GitHub, and we encourage you to be inspired by work of others.
+By default, all work will be public on GitHub, and we encourage you to be inspired by work of others.
 But cite, and be aware of your own learning experience!

+### GitHub and Copyright

+Students retain copyright for their academic work.
+While you will be asked to post code on GitHub, you are *not required* to post work under an open source license.

+### GitHub and Privacy

+You will be asked to post your code on GitHub in a public repository.
+Per FERPA, this is *not required*.
+If you do choose to post code on GitHub, you are free to use a pseudonymous account.
+We will use the CS department Course Management System (CS) to inform you of grades and evaluation of your work; this information will never be posted in public.  f you prefer not to post code on GitHub at all, please contact us in order to arrange an alternative for submission and peer review.
+This will not affect your grade in any way.

-### Emergency procedures
+### Emergency Procedures

 In the event of a major campus emergency, course requirements, deadlines, and grading percentages are subject to changes that may be necessitated by a